shellyannrose/warm-welcome-home-swap-hosting/docs/tutorials/tutorial-add-new-host.md

 ## Before you start

-First confirm that your local service is running in the command window.
+First, confirm that your local service is running in a command window.
 Use the following:

     ```shell